DevAndyLee/d3fc/packages/d3fc-series/README.md

 #### WebGL rendering

-The `seriesWebGLPoint` component has an API that is almost identical to its SVG/Canvas counterparts, `seriesSvgPoint`, like the canvas version, it has a `context` property, which is set to the "web-gl" context of the canvas that this series renders to.
+The `seriesWebGLLine` component has an API that is almost identical to its SVG/Canvas counterparts, `seriesSvgLine`.
+Like the canvas version, it has a `context` property, which is set to the "web-gl" context of the canvas that this series renders to.

 ```javascript
 const data = [